rancher/rke2/docs/backup_restore.md

 In this section, you'll learn how to create backups of the rke2 cluster data and to restore the cluster from backup.

-**Note:** /var/lib/rancher/rke2 is the default data directory for rke2, its however configurable via --data-dir
+**Note:** /var/lib/rancher/rke2 is the default data directory for rke2, it is configurable however via `data-dir` parameter.

 ### Creating Snapshots